duffelhq/duffel-components/README.md

 ## Getting started

 There are 3 different ways to integrate the components into your website.
 This will depend on which technology you are using.
-We'll use the ancillaries component as an example but the same steps will apply for other components.
+We'll use the ancillaries component as an example, but the same steps will apply for other components.

 ### Integrating React component